Running VeRCYE manually

 - Copy a template for each higher-level region (e.g. state) into every year’s folder.

 - Auto-adjust the simulation dates.
+NOTE: This will replace the

 Single-template setup If you only require one APSIM file for all regions, set: